aptech/docs/docs/CR-spBiconjGradSol.rst

 Purpose
 ----------------

-Attempts to solve the system of linear equations :math:`AxK = b` using the biconjugate gradient method where *A* is a sparse matrix.
+Attempts to solve the system of linear equations :math:`Ax = b` using the biconjugate gradient method where *A* is a sparse matrix.

 Format
 ----------------